 Come in the name of raising awareness of depressing and suicide; come in the name of remembering a loved one lost to suicide; come in the name of supporting this critical cause

-Thanks for joining us at our 2013 Walk where together we can bring depression and suicide out of the darkness into the light.
+Thanks for joining us for our 2014 Walk where together we can bring depression and suicide out of the darkness into the light.

 In Hampton Roads, we have many great Walks to promote good physical health.